intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/benchmark_quickstart.md

 - `streaming`: Whether to output in a streaming way (only available for GPU Windows-related test_api).
 - `use_fp16_torch_dtype`: Whether to use fp16 for the non-linear layer (only available for "pipeline_parallel_gpu" test_api).
 - `n_gpu`: Number of GPUs to use (only available for "pipeline_parallel_gpu" test_api).
+- `task`: There are three tasks: `continuation`, `QA` and `summarize`. `continuation` refers to writing additional content based on prompt. `QA` refers to answering questions based on prompt. `summarize` refers to summarizing the prompt.

 ```eval_rst